rylielovee/Bird-Frenzy/README.md

 ## Game Design

--   Camera Orientation: side view                                            _How are the art assets viewed from? (ie. topdown or side)_
+-   Camera Orientation: side view
--   Camera Movement: moves with the player                                   _How does the camera move in your game? (if at all)_
+-   Camera Movement: moves with the player
--   Player Health: lives                                                     _How are you handling player health? (healthbar, lives, ?)_
+-   Player Health: lives
--   End Condition: getting to the end of the level (maybe a door?)           _How does a game/round/level end?_
+-   End Condition: getting to the end of the level (maybe a door?)
--   Scoring: collecting lost souls along the way (like coins)                _How does the player earn points in your game?_
+-   Scoring: collecting lost souls along the way (like coins)

 ### Game Description